fullstorydev/grpcurl/README.md

 humans and scripts.

-With this tool you can also browse the schema for gRPC services, either by querying a server that supports [service reflection](https://github.com/grpc/grpc/blob/master/src/proto/grpc/reflection/v1alpha/reflection.proto) or by loading in "protoset" files (files that contain encoded file [descriptor protos](https://github.com/google/protobuf/blob/master/src/google/protobuf/descriptor.proto)).
+With this tool you can also browse the schema for gRPC services, either by querying a server that supports [service reflection](https://github.com/grpc/grpc/blob/master/src/proto/grpc/reflection/v1alpha/reflection.proto), by reading proto source files, or by loading in compiled "protoset" files (files that contain encoded file [descriptor protos](https://github.com/google/protobuf/blob/master/src/google/protobuf/descriptor.proto)).
 In fact, the way the tool transforms JSON request data into a binary encoded protobuf is using that very same schema.
-So, if the server you interact with does not support reflection, you will need to build "protoset" files that `grpcurl` can use.
+So, if the server you interact with does not support reflection, you will either need the proto source files that define the service or need protoset files that `grpcurl` can use.

 This repo also provides a library package, `github.com/fullstorydev/grpcurl`, that has functions for simplifying the construction of other command-line tools that dynamically